makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 <img src="img/the-matrix-red-pill-blue-pill.jpg" />

+# Presenter Notes

-.notes: can you face the awful truth?
+can you face the awful truth?

 .fx: extra-large